Screenshot_102.3696.jpg

 Breath as interaction

-Your breath is used to move you through the world of DEEP.
-As you breathe in you rise upwards and upon your exhale you float back down to the ocean floor, whilst your direction is travel follows your gaze.
+Your breath is used to move through the world of DEEP.
+As you breathe in you rise upwards from the ocean floor and on your exhale you get a subtle boost, whilst your direction of travel follows your gaze.

-When you breathe the world follows and flows with you.
-The creatures, plants and patterns mirror your rhythm, reinforcing the link to your own body and mental state.
+When you breathe the world flows with you.
+The creatures, plants and patterns sync with your breathing, reinforcing the link between your body and mental state.

 BREATHING BELTThe hand-made Deep breath belt allows you to explore in the most seamless way possible for players that want an even more immersive experience.